Blog / Software

 OTTO’s 3D Printing Technology and Materials

 OTTO can handle any volume of orders and completely manage production.
 With over 21 million 3D printed products delivered to over one million customers, this solution presents a proven business model, designed for scalability.
 Businesses using OTTO manufacturing software retain their customers throughout the product life cycle, from the concept phase to full-scale production.

 OTTO offers materials to meet 90% of the applications used in manufacturing.
-This includes the following, listed by 3D printed methods and corresponding materials and finishes.
+This includes the following, listed by 3D printed methods, materials, and 3D printing finishes.